I found the place by accident, like everybody does.

 And yet he has an engaging way of speaking.
 He’d be the last to claim that he is especially articulate, but he chooses his words carefully, and has that knack of amplifying what he says by saying less.
 It’s a lot about timing.

-In a place like Jamrock you have to respect people’s space.
+In a place like Lion Rock you have to respect people’s space.
 Soldiers don’t always want to dwell on their experiences.
 It’s natural.
-Hoagy very much lives for the here and now, and the people around him.
+Hoagy very much lives in the here and now, or tries to — isn’t that what meditation is about?
 If he spends time dwelling on the past, he keeps it to himself.
 He has ways of separating himself in his own private bubble.
 Training.
 Running.
 Meditating.
 And spending hours in the tattoo parlour with Boy and San and the bamboo needle.
 Some major new design getting laid across his back, prick by prick, the blood and ink wiped away every few seconds as he lies face down with a towel over his head, focusing on the pain.
 Using it?

 Pain is a necessary evil, says Hoagy.